hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 main().catch((err) => { console.error(err); process.exit(1); });
 ```

-2. Ensure that ethers is available from the `smart_contracts` folder with `npm install ethers`.
+2. Ensure that Ethers is available from the `smart_contracts` folder with `npm install ethers`.

 3. From the `quorum-test-network` folder run: